weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-ollama.md

 - Your Weaviate instance must be able to access the Ollama endpoint.
 If you are running Weaviate via Docker, you can specify the [Ollama endpoint using `host.docker.internal`](#collection-configuration) to access the host machine from within the container.
 - Enabling this module will enable the [`nearText` search operator](/developers/weaviate/api/graphql/search-operators.md#neartext).
 - The default model is `nomic-embed-text`.
+    - The specified model must be available in the Ollama instance you are using.

 ## Weaviate instance configuration